Continuum models of directed polymers on disordered diamond fractals in the critical case: The set of intersection times between two paths

 \end{enumerate}

 \end{theorem}

-\begin{remark}Parts (iii) and~(iv) of Theorem~\ref{ThmPathMeasure} imply a form of locality for the disordered measure $\mathbf{M}_{r}$.
-Paths chosen independently according to $\mathbf{M}_r$ may intersect nontrivially, whereas this is impossible under the pure measure $\mu$ by Corollary~\ref{CorProp4}. \end{remark}
+\begin{remark}Parts (iii) and~(iv) of Theorem~\ref{ThmPathMeasure} imply a form of locality for the disordered measures $\{\mathbf{M}_{r}\}_{r\in \R}$.
+Two paths chosen independently according to $\mathbf{M}_r$ may intersect nontrivially, whereas this is impossible under the pure measure $\mu$ by Corollary~\ref{CorrMuMu}.
+This supports the perspective that the disordered environment induces the possibility of independently sampled paths intersecting nontrivially by strongly restricting the set of points that paths are allowed to pass through. \end{remark}